rohandhupar1996/emotion_detection_cl_lab/README.md

 ### Others

-- **modified_nb.py**: Contains a modified version of the Naive Bayes algorithm with custom adjustments for this project.
+- **modified_nb.py**: Contains a scratch numpy version of the Naive Bayes algorithm with custom adjustments for this project.
 - **requirements.txt**: Lists all the dependencies required to run the scripts in this repository.

 ## How to Run